resthub/resthub-js/README.rst

 	/**
 	 * Define a route with the matching callback
 	 * @param {String} path A location hash (also named URL fragment) that identify the route, for example #/ or #/route1.
 You can define some parameters that will be available in the handler by user routes like #/user/:id for example
 	 * @param {Function} handler(params) A function to execute when the route is runned.
-If the path contains some params like :id or :name, they will be available in the handler with params.id or params.name.
+If the path contains some params like :id or :name, they will be available in the handler with params.id or params.name
 	 **/
 	$.route(path, handler(params) );